Epihaius/panda3dstudio/README.md

 * open the UV editing interface (Ctrl-U) to control UV-mapping by transforming the UVs;

-* unlock the geometry of selected models (the "Unlock geometry" button becomes available in the Object properties control panel when primitives are selected) and edit their subobjects (select, transform and delete vertices, edges and polygons; new polygons can be created interactively - use Ctrl to flip the normal and Shift to control triangulation);
+* unlock the geometry of selected models (the "Unlock geometry" button becomes available in the Object properties control panel when primitives are selected) and edit their subobjects (select, transform and delete vertices, normals, edges and polygons; new polygons can be created interactively - use Ctrl to flip the normal and Shift to control triangulation);

-* undo (Ctrl-Z), redo (Ctrl-Shift-Z) and edit the entire non-linear, branching history;
+* undo (Ctrl-Z), redo (Ctrl-Y) and edit the entire non-linear, branching history;

-* save (Ctrl-S) and load (Ctrl-O) scenes, export selected models (using menu bar -> File -> Export) and import .bam files (using menu bar -> File -> Import).
+* save (Ctrl-S) and load (Ctrl-O) scenes, export selected models (using menu bar -> File -> Export) and import model files (using menu bar -> File -> Import).

-Feel free to discuss this project in [this topic](https://www.panda3d.org/forums/viewtopic.php?f=6&t=18500) on the Panda3D forums.
+Feel free to discuss this project in [this topic](https://discourse.panda3d.org/t/panda3d-studio/15250) on the Panda3D forums.